-If any warranty service may be required, that service needs to be completed during the warranty period (basic warranty: 12 months or 12,000 miles).
+10 years and its laminations for five years.
 Any service work performed after the expiration of the Tiffin Motorhomes warranties WILL NOT be covered by those warranties.
 Exceptions may be made, on an individual basis, to this deadline on account of the unavailability of parts and/or service appointment time where work is to be performed.
 However, don't rely on the possibility of an exception; please schedule any desired in-warranty work before your warranty expires.